whitneyburton/portfolios/students/1602/chad-ellison/chad-ellison-m3.md

 ### Projects

-(Intro)

 #### The Pivot

 * [GitHub URL](https://github.com/chadellison/the_pivot)
 * [Original Assignment]()

-For the Pivot we took a pre-existing ecommerce site and pivoted it into a platform to sell photographs from multiple vendors.
+For the Pivot we took a pre-existing ecommerce site and pivoted it to a platform to sell digital photographs from multiple vendors.

 Notes: Good use of POROs.
 Using AJAX for file uploads.